SonicZentropy/PoE2Mods.pw/README.md

 # RELEASE NOTES

+1.07 - More Readme warnings about updating this mod along with POE2

 1.06 - Started making release notes.
 Please read the section on AchievementEnabler, as usage is VERY different now and you should not continue using `iroll20s`.
 Also added instructions for class/subclass modification.